rDr4g0n/JsDebuggr/README.md

 Features
 --------
+Hey this thing is purty neat.
+Check it out:
 * Add and remove individual breakpoints, or remove all breakpoints at once.
 * Enable and disable individual breakpoints or all at once.
 * Create conditional breakpoints.
-* Breakpoints stay in your document.
+* Breakpoints stay in your document, so you can save and close, and later open it and they will still be there.
 * The underlying `debugger` stuff is hidden away where you don't have to look at it (and where it won't annoy your linter, who is already quite mad at me anyway).
-* Breakpoints work in injected or eval'd code, which is difficult or not possible with browser dev tools.
+* Breakpoints work in injected or eval'd code.
+It is often difficult or not possible to add breakpoints in browser dev tools.
+* Breakpoints stick to the line you want them to stick to and move when your code does.
+In browser dev tools, the breakpoints are absolutely assigned to a line number, so if you add or remove lines in your source, next time your refresh the page, the breakpoints from the browser dev tool will annoyingly be off by *n* number of lines.

+As in any wonderful relationship, there are down sides :(
+* You can't add or remove breakpoints during runtime.
+This can be frustrating when you want to turn off a breakpoint, but you don't want to reload the page (maybe you have a complex state you don't want to lose).
+* You have to save the document everytime you add, remove, or update a breakpoint since (I don't think) Sublime Text's plugin API won't allow a plugin to save the document for you.

 Installation
 ------------
 Clone the repo to your Sublime Text `Packages folder`.
 Something like this should work: `C:\Users\User\AppData\Roaming\Sublime Text 3\Packages\JsDebuggr\`

+I will add JsDebuggr to Package Control once I am more confident that it works without any show stopping or code eating bugs.

 Usage
 -----